 The cause in kittens is usually due to parasites or gastroenteritis.
 While in middle-aged to senior cats causes include perineal hernia, tumours, and dystocia.

-A rectal prolapse is extremely painful which needs urgent veterinary treatment as untreated, the exposed tissue will ulcerate and eventually die.
+A rectal prolapse is extremely painful and needs urgent veterinary treatment as untreated, the exposed tissue will ulcerate and eventually die.

 - Pink, elongated, cylindrical mass protruding out of the anal opening.
 Early on the tissue appears inflamed, later the surface becomes thickened and ulcerated before darkening and eventually dying.